turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 ### Feature Delivery

-20 Points total, every checkbox is worth 0.2 points towards your score.

-Rails Front End (1.4 points)
-- [ ] Good integration tests are built to expect good user workflow within the application
-- [ ] No data storage (models, database schema, etc) is done at this layer; sessions and caching are the exception
+Each Repo meets the following:

-- [ ] 50% or more MVP stories are completed
+- 50% or more MVP stories are completed
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+Rails Front End
 - [ ] 100% or more MVP stories are completed
-- [ ] OAuth works error-free in incognito/private mode in multiple browsers
+- [ ] OAuth works error-free in incognito/private

+Rails Back End
+- [ ] Proxy for Rails Front End and Microservices

+__If the above criterea is met, below are additional points to achieve a 4__

+- Additional Stories/Features impleneted above MVP
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Rails Front End
     - [ ] Professional quality HTML and CSS, color palette is pleasing and suitable to the target audience
     - [ ] Application works in multiple browsers (Chrome, Safari, Firefox, etc)

-Rails Back End (1 points)
-- [ ] Database migrations are managed well, database schema is well planned and executed
-- [ ] Routes are nearly at least 75% RESTful (PMs have some discretion here)
-- [ ] Database CRUD endpoints built out properly and well tested
-- [ ] 50% or more MVP stories are completed
-- [ ] 100% or more MVP stories are completed

-Microservice 1 (0.8 points)
-- [ ] Endpoint routes attempt to use RESTful patterns (PMs have some discretion here)
-- [ ] Sinatra code base is well organized
-- [ ] 50% or more MVP stories are completed
-- [ ] 100% or more MVP stories are completed

-Microservice 2 (0.8 points)
-- [ ] Endpoint routes attempt to use RESTful patterns (PMs have some discretion here)
-- [ ] Sinatra code base is well organized
-- [ ] 50% or more MVP stories are completed
-- [ ] 100% or more MVP stories are completed

 ### Technical Quality

-36 Points total, every checkbox is worth ~0.11 points towards your score.
+Each Repo meets the following:

+- Code follows DRY and SRP design
-Rails Front End (1.1 points)
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Routes follow RESTful patterns (PMs have some discretion here)
-- [ ] User-facing routes are friendly (not necessarily RESTful)
+    - [ ] Rails Front End, User-facing routes are friendly (not necessarily RESTful)
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Optimization technique is implemented in one of the following:
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+ - Controllers utilize Facades
+    - [ ] Rails Front End
+    - [ ] Rails Back End

+ - Facades utilize Service calls to store/retrieve data
+    - [ ] Rails Front End
+    - [ ] Rails Back End

+ - Good serialization patterns are implemented to return JSON
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Exposed API routes are versioned well
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Facades, Services, and/or Serializers use 100% class methods so instantiation is unnecessary
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+ - Deploy to Heroku
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+- Travis CI is set up
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Sercive 2

+Rails Front End

+- [ ] No data storage (models, database schema, etc) is done at this layer; sessions and caching are the exception
 - [ ] Application is easy to navigate for non-technical users
-- [ ] Bootstrap is utilized well for layout and styling
-- [ ] Caching is managed well
-- [ ] Controllers utilize Facades
-- [ ] Facades utilize Service calls to store/retrieve data from backend
-- [ ] Facades and Services are written with private methods as appropriate
-- [ ] Code follows DRY and SRP design
-- [ ] Travis-CI is set up
-- [ ] Travis-CI deploys to Heroku

-Rails Back End (1.32 points)
+Rails Back End

-- [ ] Exposed API routes are versioned well using namespacing
-- [ ] Caching or Background workers are implemented in some way
-- [ ] Database eager-loading is used to optimize database performance
+- [ ] Database migrations are managed well, database schema is well planned and executed
-- [ ] Controllers utilize Facades and Serializers
-- [ ] Facades and Serializers use 100% class methods so instantiation is unnecessary
 - [ ] Facades read/write data from Models and Services as appropriate

-- [ ] Facades use POROs appropriately
-- [ ] Facades and Services are written well with private methods as appropriate
-- [ ] Code follows DRY and SRP design
-- [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
+__If the above criterea is met, below are additional points to achieve a 4__

-- [ ] Travis-CI is set up
+- [ ] Optimization techniques implemented in all repos

-- [ ] Travis-CI deploys to Heroku
+- Travis-CI deploys to Heroku

-Microservice 1 (0.77 points)
-- [ ] Exposed API routes are versioned well
-- [ ] Good serialization patterns are implemented to return JSON
-- [ ] Code follows DRY and SRP design
+    - [ ] Rails Front End
-- [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
-- [ ] Optimization techniques (ie, caching) are used within the code in some way
-- [ ] Travis-CI is set up
+    - [ ] Rails Back End
-- [ ] Travis-CI deploys to Heroku
+    - [ ] Micro-Service 1

-Microservice 2 (0.77 points)
-- [ ] Exposed API routes are versioned well
+    - [ ] Micro-Sercive 2

+ - Private methods in classes are used as appropriate
-- [ ] Good serialization patterns are implemented to return JSON
+    - [ ] Rails Front End
-- [ ] Code follows DRY and SRP design
+    - [ ] Rails Back End
-- [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
-- [ ] Optimization techniques (ie, caching) are used within the code in some way
+    - [ ] Micro-Service 1
-- [ ] Travis-CI is set up
+    - [ ] Micro-Sercive 2

+- Bootstrap is utilized well for layout and styling
-- [ ] Travis-CI deploys to Heroku
+    - [ ] Rails Front End

 ### Testing

-20 points total, each checkbox is worth 0.2 towards your score.
+Each Repo meets the following:

+- 50% or more test coverage of happy path expectations
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Service 2
+- 75% or more test coverage of happy path expectations
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Service 2
+- 90% or more test coverage, includes happy path and sad path expectations
+    - [ ] Rails Front End
+    - [ ] Rails Back End
+    - [ ] Micro-Service 1
+    - [ ] Micro-Service 2

+__If the above criterea is met, below are additional points to acheive a 4__

-Rails Front End (1 point)
+Rails Front End
 - [ ] API calls to backend, and OAuth, are tested using mocks/stubs
-- [ ] 50% or more test coverage of happy path expectations
-- [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expectations
 - [ ] 95% or more test coverage, every application feature and back-end endpoint has at least one sad path test

-Rails Back End (1 point)
+Rails Back End
 - [ ] API calls to micro-services are tested using mocks/stubs
-- [ ] 50% or more test coverage of happy path expectations
-- [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expectations for exposed endpoints
-- [ ] 95% or more test coverage, every exposed endpoint and service consumption has at least one sad path test
+- [ ] 95% or more test coverage, every application feature and back-end endpoint has at least one sad path test

-Microservice 1 (1 point)
+Microservice 1
 - [ ] calls to external API services are tested using mocks/stubs
-- [ ] 50% or more test coverage of happy path expectations
-- [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expectations for exposed endpoints
-- [ ] 95% or more test coverage, every exposed endpoint and API consumption endpoint has at least one sad path test
+- [ ] 95% or more test coverage, every application feature and back-end endpoint has at least one sad path test

-Microservice 2 (1 point)
+Microservice 2
 - [ ] calls to external API services are tested using mocks/stubs
-- [ ] 50% or more test coverage of happy path expectations
-- [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expections for exposed endpoints
-- [ ] 95% or more test coverage, every exposed endpoint and API consumption endpoint has at least one sad path test
+- [ ] 95% or more test coverage, every application feature and back-end endpoint has at least one sad path test

 ### Presentation and Documentation

-29 points total, each checkbox is worth ~0.14 towards your score.

-Slide Presentation (0.42 points)
+Slide Presentation
 - [ ] Outlines MVP of the project
 - [ ] Discusses end users, persona analysis
-- [ ] Discusses technical choices made
+- [ ] Discusses technical design choices made

-Live Demo (0.98 points)
+__Choose either Live Demo or Video Presentation to Complete:__

-- [ ] End-to-end demo of live application
+- [ ] Team members who are not part of the demo/presentation, participate in Q&A

+    Live Demo
-- [ ] End-to-end demo is done 100% in production via web browser
+    - [ ] End-to-end demo on localhost
-- [ ] Postman is used on production to show backend service working
-- [ ] Postman is used on production to show Microservice 1 working
-- [ ] Postman is used on production to show Microservice 2 working
+    - [ ] End-to-end demo in production
-- [ ] ENV variables are changed on Heroku to point to invalid backend/services or API keys; front-end shows a user-friendly error scenario
-- [ ] Different team members presented this content than other areas of the presentation

-Video Presentation (0.7 points)
+    Video Presentation
     - [ ] Team has prepared a demonstration video
     - [ ] Video displays end-to-end application demo of happy path
     - [ ] Video discusses persona analysis and user empathy
     - [ ] Video discusses service-oriented architecture
-- [ ] Different team members presented this content than other areas of the presentation

-README and Documentation (1.96 points)
+README and Documentation

-Git repos for each codebase have README files which contain:
+Each Repo's ReadMe meets the following:
 - [ ] links to other repos & production links
 - [ ] contain a list of contributors, their GitHub profiles and LinkedIn profiles
 - [ ] discuss the purpose of its repo's existence and how it fits into the project SOA